The History of Wristwatches

 First mechanical watches

-Neither the idea of designing a portable time measuring instrument, the precursor of the wristwatch, nor even the phenomenon is new: there were already small portable sundials in ancient Rome.
+The idea of designing a portable time measuring instrument, the precursor of the wristwatch, and the phenomenon are not new: there were already small portable sundials in ancient Rome.

-In Germany, it was mainly the monasteries interested in perfectly functioning clocks.
+In Germany, monasteries were mainly interested in perfectly functioning clocks.
 The Benedictine Hildemar even declared that “no prayer can be reasonable if not precisely regulated."
 In the tenth century, the candle clock was invented in England: a candle indicated the time by being consumed.

-The first mechanical clock was built around the 10th century and was driven by stone weights.
-But it was not until the 12th century that the builders of astronomical instruments made the first usable cog clocks.
+The first mechanical clock, driven by stone weights, was built around the 10th century.
+However, it was not until the 12th century that the builders of astronomical instruments made the first usable cog clocks.
 Around this time, the word "watchmaker" appeared, denoting the profession.

-Watchmaking technique also developed in Asia.
-The Chihois had since the Middle Ages water clocks which functioned satisfactorily.
+Watchmaking techniques also developed in Asia.
+The Chihois had satisfactorily functioning water clocks since the Middle Ages.
 In the 6th century, they were already supplying these instruments to Japan.

 The construction of clocks already involves knowing and understanding certain notions about time.
 What is a die?
 What is a minute?
 However, these are Western temporal motions.
 In Asia, another system was in force for a long time.
 Indeed, night and day were each divided into six sections.
 In summer, the days were longer, and consequently the segments of the day too; conversely, in winter, they were shorter.
 The horrors required to indicate this phenomenon were complex works of art.